rizbicki/academic-rizbicki/content/publication/aoas_bias.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "The Annals of Applied Statistics."
+publication = "The Annals of Applied Statistics"
 #publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.